 Since we’re making stencils, the easy way to make word design stencils is to use a stencil font as I’ve written about in this post on How to Keep Letters Intact when Cutting Stencils.

-My favorite stencil fonts to use are Tingler Script and Tingler Print, which is a stencil duo that can be purchased at this Creative Market shop.
+My favorite stencil fonts to use can be found on my Resource Page.
 There are also other Creative Market shops that sell stencil fonts.

 Fonts can be installed on your computer pretty easily and once they’re installed they can be used when working in different apps.